wayne-incorporated/wayne-os/docs/en/how-to/installing_wayne_os_on_a_usb_flash_drive.md

 ## 1. Preparation
-- An Wayne OS binary file
+- A Wayne OS binary file
-- A USB flash drive which size is greater than the OS binary file size
+- A USB flash drive with a capacity greater than the OS binary file size
 - A Windows/Linux/Chrome OS environment with free disk space greater than the OS binary file size.

 ## 2. Initialize USB flash drive (optional)